Device

 Roller.
 An improved version of the conventional paint roller, supplemented by a paint supply system.
 Thanks to this, additional convenience is provided during work: there is no need to periodically dip the roller into a container with paint, and the coating itself is applied as accurately and evenly as possible.

 — Pneumatic.
 Spray guns powered by compressed air from an external compressor.
-In other words, only a spray gun (gun, airbrush, etc.) is included in the delivery package of such a tool; it requires a separate compressor to operate.
+In other words, the delivery package for such a tool includes only a spray gun (gun, airbrush, etc.); it requires a separate compressor to operate.
 At first glance, this creates certain inconveniences; however, such a configuration also has noticeable advantages.
-Firstly, you do not need to overpay for a compressor if it is already “on the farm” (a separate example of such a situation is a construction site where a powerful stationary compressor is used for several pneumatic tools).
-Secondly, the nozzle and compressor can be selected at your discretion, without relying on the equipment selected by the manufacturer.
-Thus, most modern spray guns are made precisely pneumatic.
-The unambiguous disadvantages of such devices include unsuitability for working with airless spray systems, however, such systems are used much less often than air ones, so this nuance is not key.
+Firstly, there is no need to overpay for a compressor if it is already “on the farm” (a separate example of such a situation is a construction site where a powerful stationary compressor is used for several pneumatic tools).
+Secondly, the nozzle and compressor can be selected at your own discretion, without relying on the equipment selected by the manufacturer.
+In light of this, most modern spray guns are made pneumatic.
+The obvious disadvantages of such devices include their unsuitability for working with airless spray systems, however, such systems are used much less frequently than air systems, so this nuance is not key.

-— Rechargeable.
+- Rechargeable.
 Spray guns equipped with electric compressors powered by their own batteries.
-The key advantage of such tools is battery life, the ability to work even if there are no outlets nearby.
-On the other hand, it is difficult to achieve high power and performance with a battery; the time of continuous operation of such atomizers is limited by the battery charge (and a source of electricity will still be required to replenish the charge); and the design itself turns out to be more complicated and more expensive than that of analogues powered by a socket.
-Therefore, battery spray guns nowadays have not received much distribution.
+The key advantage of such tools is their autonomy, the ability to work even in the absence of sockets nearby.
+On the other hand, it is difficult to achieve high power and performance with a battery; the continuous operation time of such sprayers is limited by the battery charge (and a source of electricity will still be required to replenish the charge); and the design itself is more complex and more expensive than that of analogues powered from an outlet.
+Therefore, cordless spray guns are not particularly widespread in our time.

-— Mechanical.
-Units in which the supply of paint is carried out due to the muscular strength of the user — in other words, for this you need to manually swing the pump lever.
-This scheme of operation is as simple and reliable as possible, but it is poorly suited for traditional sprayers.
-Therefore, "mechanics" nowadays is extremely rare, mainly among rollers (see "View").
+- Mechanical.
+Units in which paint is supplied by the user’s muscular strength - in other words, to do this, you need to manually pump the pump lever.
+This operating scheme is as simple and reliable as possible, but it is poorly suited for traditional sprayers.
+Therefore, “mechanics” is extremely rare in our time, mainly among rollers (see “View”).

 The power consumed by the operation of an electric tool (see "Type").